forderud/IntelliMouseDriver/README.md

 ### Prerequisites
 * Optional: Microsoft [Pro IntelliMouse](https://www.microsoft.com/en/accessories/products/mice/microsoft-pro-intellimouse) for testing of the `TailLight` driver.
-* Separate computer for driver testing.
+* Separate computer or VirtualBox VM for driver testing.
 Needed to avoid crashing or corrupting your main computer in case of driver problems.
-* USB 3 A/A crossover cable or network connection for for kernel debugging.

 **Getting started information for [driver testing](../../wiki/Driver-testing)**.